 In total, this project controlled fruiting-sized glossy and common buckthorn plants (cut and treated with herbicide) in a total of 318 acres of the Cedarburg Bog (Map 1).
 The original acreage estimate for control with the project budget was unrealistic.
-It was proposed that FOCB would be able to control buckthorn on 680 acres with the project budget.
-That acreage goal was based on an estimate of 13 labor-hours per acre treated derived from records of previous projects.
+I had proposed that we would be able to control buckthorn on 680 acres with the project budget.
+That acreage goal was based on an estimate of 13 labor-hours per acre treated that I had derived from records of previous projects.
 In retrospect, that proposed acreage was based on an estimate of the time required to clear an acre of buckthorn which was derived from areas that had lower buckthorn density than the averages we encountered over the entire project area.